SamiraLashkari/CloudVolume_multibeam/README.md

 - A `.csv` file containing all volume information for the selected clusters.
 - Individual clusters as `.pcd` files (point cloud format).

-This process ensures both the volume data and cluster geometries are preserved for further analysis.
+This ensures that both volume calculations and cluster geometries are preserved for further analysis.